pSub/seminar-formspez/slides.md

   - Syntax & Semantic of multithreaded programs
     - Program
     - State & Security environment
-    - Scheduler
+    - History & Scheduler
   - Type system & it's soundness
+  - The \texttt{next} function
   - Concrete instantiation
-  - Type preserving compilation
+    - Tansfer rules
+    - Defining the \texttt{next} function

 # Program
 We have a set of sequential Instructions $SeqIns$ and a primitive